zacanger/zacanger.github.io/blog/src/cli-apps-part-three.md

 if (!module.parent) main(src)
 ```

 Thanks for reading!
-If you note any problems, please hit me up [on
-Twitter](https://twitter.com/zacanger) or put in an issue [on
+If you note any problems, please put in an issue [on
 Github](https://github.com/zacanger/blog/issues).

 The full version of this module has been published at